A. J. Allmendinger: 2006: Multiple wins with Forsythe

-On June 9, 2006, RuSPORT announced that Allmendinger would be replaced by 2002 CART champion Cristiano da Matta.
-Team owner Russo stated: "A.J. has been with us since we created RuSPORT late in 2002...However, as RuSPORT and A.J. have progressed, we believe a different environment will help A.J. to grow even faster, and so we have made this very difficult decision."
-Russo also believed a former champion in da Matta would present a greater opponent for defending champion Sébastien Bourdais, who had swept the season's first four races.
+On June 9, 2006, after four races in the season, RuSPORT announced that Allmendinger would be replaced by 2002 CART champion Cristiano da Matta, as the team believed that de Matta would be a better challenger against Sébastien Bourdais, who had swept the first four races of the season.
 Five days later, Forsythe Championship Racing announced Allmendinger as their new driver, replacing Mario Domínguez.
-In his first race with Forsythe, Allmendinger won the Grand Prix of Portland.
-Allmendinger became the first American to win a Champ Car World Series event since Ryan Hunter-Reay won at the Milwaukee Mile in 2004.
-He then won the next two races at the Grand Prix of Cleveland and the Grand Prix of Toronto, giving him three consecutive victories in the first three races since his departure from RuSPORT.
-This victory moved Allmendinger into second place in the CCWS championship standings behind Bourdais.
+In the first race with Forsythe, Allmendinger won the Grand Prix of Portland.
+Allmendinger won the next two races at the Grand Prix of Cleveland and the Grand Prix of Toronto, giving him three consecutive victories in the first three races since his departure from RuSPORT.
+Allmendinger would enter the eighth race of the season second place in the standings behind Bourdais.

-He earned his fourth and fifth wins of the season at Denver and Road America.
-He left Champ Car with one race left in the season to accept a lucrative offer from NASCAR's Red Bull Racing Team.
+He earned two more wins during the 2006 season, winning the Grand Prix of Denver and Road America.
+Despite being 2nd in points heading into the final race of the season, Allmendinger left Champ Car before the race to accept a lucrative offer from NASCAR's Red Bull Racing Team.
 In 2007, Allmendinger commented that a lack of marketing and sponsorship due to the CART-IRL split played a role in him and several other open-wheel drivers moving to NASCAR, adding "it needs to be one series.
 To have all the best open-wheel drivers on this continent racing against each other, you'd hopefully get some sponsors back and get a decent TV package."